Frontenac Arch Biosphere Reserve: Ecological characteristics

 The topography of the biosphere reserve is rugged, consisting of steep, rocky slopes and ridges, typical of the Precambrian Shield.
 These alternate with moist forest or wetland valleys inland, and rocky promontories in the Saint Lawrence River known as the Thousand Islands.

 First Nations call the Frontenac Arch the "backbone of the mother"– Mother Nature’s spinal column.
 Five separate forest regions meet at the crossroads of the Frontenac Arch and the Saint Lawrence River, creating a rich ecosystem of plant, insect and animal species, renowned as the most biodiverse region in Canada.
 It has a long and rich cultural heritage and serves as the gateway through which the Saint Lawrence River flows into Canada.

-Characteristic species of the area include the pitch pine (Pinus rigada), the black rat snake (Elaphe obsoleta obsolete) – Canada’s largest reptile and a threatened species, the least bittern (Ixobrychus exilis) – the smallest member of the heron family and listed as a species of special concern, the great blue heron (Ardea Herodias), the osprey (Pandion haliaetus), the common loon (Gavia immer), the bald eagle (Haliaeetus leucocephalus) and the pine warbler (Dendroica pinus).
+Characteristic species of the area include the pitch pine (Pinus rigada), the black rat snake (Pantherophis spiloides) – Canada’s largest reptile and a threatened species, the least bittern (Ixobrychus exilis) – the smallest member of the heron family and listed as a species of special concern, the great blue heron (Ardea Herodias), the osprey (Pandion haliaetus), the common loon (Gavia immer), the bald eagle (Haliaeetus leucocephalus) and the pine warbler (Dendroica pinus).